shravan188/how-i-learnt-x-in-y-days/geospatial_processing.md

+---
+title: GEOSPATIAL PROCESSING USING PYTHON
+filename: geospatial_processing.md
+---

 # Geospatial Processing using Python

-### Goal : To learn geospatial concepts to find depth of a lake
+### Goal : To learn geospatial concepts to find volume of a lake

 ## Day 1